noirotm/lingo/README.md

 Your program will be run in the current directory and will be given the length of the word to guess as first argument on the command line.

-Be careful to flush your output to `STDOUT` otherwise the game engine might wait for guesses indefinitly.
+Be careful to flush your output to `STDOUT`, otherwise the game engine might wait for guesses indefinitly.